With enormous pleasure, I was interviewed by Meg and Sam at Facilitating XYZ a few months back. It was super fun, and the two hours just flew by.

 The live recorded interview with Mark Collard is now available online.

-Now, two hours is a long time to sit and watch / listen anything (but totally worth it in this case.)
-You also have options to drop directly into my responses to many of Meg and Sam’s questions.
+Two hours is a long time to sit and watch/listen anything.
+To save time, the video allows you to click a link to drop directly into the recording to view my responses to dozens of Meg and Sam’s questions.

 Click this link to visit the Facilitating XYZ interview.

-Here is the Show Index to know what you can expect to learn (hyperlinks available on XYZ interview🙂
+Here is the Show Index to know what you can expect to learn (hyperlinks available on Facilitating XYZ interview.)

 - Who is Mark Collard?